Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Details of the Axiomatic Calculus

-The classes of finite and cofinite sets ocurring in \dLCHP are $C(\Chan)$ and $C(\RVar, \NVar, \TVar)$.
-For their axiomatization, we could adopt laws for the corresponding boolean algebras.

-On the logical level, finite and cofinite sets can be compared $\setsymb_1 = \setsymb_2$ and we include the element relation $\expr \in \cset$.
-Axioms for the element relation over (co)finite sets unroll the relation into a finite conjunctions as follows:
+In formulas, (co)finite sets can be compared $\setsymb_1 = \setsymb_2$, and we include the element relation $\expr \in \cset$.
+Axioms for the element relation over (co)finite sets unroll the relation into a finite conjunction as follows:

-Equality is axiomatized in terms of the extenstionality principle as usual:
+Equality is axiomatized in terms of the extensionality principle as usual: